hexdump0815/imagebuilder/doc/chromebooks/installation/luks-installation.md

 # What now?

-now after the system is installed onto memory you might want to [tweak it a lil bit](../../postinst/readme.md)
+now after the system is installed onto storage you might want to [tweak it a lil bit](../../postinst/readme.md)